tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 Now we can hover over the button to see a background change.

+We used `mark` without explicit state binding.
+That's because `mark="hover"` is a shorthand for `mark="n :hover[y]"`.
+To learn more about available shorthands you have to read a documentation page of the attribute you use.

 ## Make it focusable

 We made an interactive button, but still missing something very important: our button can't be focused.
+It prevents the element from being selected or activated via the keyboard.

-Let's fix it by injecting a behavior called ==focusable==.
-Also we should add the ==outline== attribute to style the ==focus== state:
+Let's fix it by injecting a behavior called **focusable**.
+Also, we can add the `outline` attribute to style the **focus** state:

 ```html
 <split/>